 Legal basis for our use of your data

 We collect and manage blood, tissue and cell donations from donors in Scotland and use these to make blood components for patients.
 To support this, we need to collect, use and store donor personal information.
 Our legal basis for this is that the use of this information is necessary for:

 - the performance of a task carried out in the public interest, or in the exercise of our official authority, being the provision of our services to patients and donors; or

 Where we use more sensitive personal information, such as health information, our legal basis is usually that the use is necessary for the provision of health or social care or treatment or the management of health or social care systems and services.

 On some occasions we may rely on another legal basis, which will usually be that the use is necessary:

 - for reasons of public interest in the area of public health; or

 - for reasons of substantial public interest for aims that are proportionate and respect people’s rights, for example research; or

 - in order to protect the vital interests of an individual.

 Once a donor is registered on our system, their information is retained so that we can meet the statutory requirements covering the blood donation process.
 Please ask if you would like to discuss this before you are registered, or at any point afterwards.

 What personal information do we keep?

-- Personal details and contact information: Name, address, date of birth, telephone number, email address, occupation, donor ID number;
+- Personal details and contact information: Name, address, date of birth, telephone number, email address, occupation, ethnicity, donor ID number;

 - Attendance details: Where you normally donate (your ‘panel’), your appointments and where and when you attended;

 - Information affecting eligibility to donate: This can include sensitive information relating to health, sexual relationships, travel and other factors affecting donor or patient safety;

 - Donation details: this includes your blood group and the results of all the other tests we perform on your donations